Venture even further into exploring agents of disease and misunderstood forms of life with our integrated Masters course.

 You can also apply for a year in industry with a range of employers including pharmaceutical companies, medical research institutes, environmental organisations and professional services networks.

-Stage 1 (the first year) is comprised of core modules which are designed to give you an excellent basis on which to build your future studies and develop your interests.
+Stage 1 (the first year) consists of core modules which are designed to give you an excellent basis on which to build your future studies and develop your interests.

 In addition to the above you will also need to complete our online Academic Integrity module.